 Apply conditioner only on the bottom two-thirds of your hair.
 If you condition the scalp, you will only weigh down your flat hair even more.

 Fine hair can be brittle hair, so the less time spent under the heat of a blow dryer, the better.
 It's best to let your hair air dry as much as possible.

 Blot—don't rub—your hair dry with a towel after a shower and comb in a root booster or volumizing spray at the crown, then let it air dry.
-You can also roughen up hair at the crown or scrunch hair in the palm of your hands to give it a natural beachy wave effect.

 Once your hair dries, you may find that it falls flat within a few hours.
 Instead of applying more product, simply wet your fingers with water and massage your scalp and crown to reactivate the product you put in after you washed your hair.

-You can also wash your hair at night and wake up with hair full of body, a la Heidi Klum: "Sometimes when I wake up in the morning, I don't even brush my hair," Klum tells StyleList.
+You can also wash your hair at night and wake up with hair full of body, a la Heidi Klum: "Sometimes when I wake up in the morning, I don't even brush my hair," Klum once told StyleList.
 "My trick is to wash my hair at night and fall asleep with my hair wet.
 Then I roll around in the pillow and I wake up and my hair looks perfectly messy."

 Blow-Dry for Longevity